zoobot/balena-residency/README.md

 ![Hi-Dolly](https://raw.githubusercontent.com/zoobot/hidolly/main/logo.png)

 ## Status

-#status
 I've decided to make a mini Exploratorium science lab for the street because those little libraries and art galleries are so cute.
 With a mini science lab, there can be a lot of neighborhood magnet and rocks sharing, which is great, plus small electronic science and robotic experiments.
-First round mini lab "exhibit" will be voice to text to image generator on the mini wall with pi TFT hooked up to pi.
-Next I'd like to have a mini iron sand zen garden with magnet "scholar stones" and a few hall switches to play with.
+First round mini lab "exhibit" will be sms and web speech to text to image generator to pi TFT.

+## Highlights

+- **Chrome Speech to Text Web Api**: talk at your internet browser!
+- **Twilio Node Api**: SMS to Nodejs to SQLite, save your texts for eternity on a pi
+- **Motion Sensor Magic** Wave hand in the air and stuff happens, magically
+- **SQGAN-CLIP Art**: Generated Images

 ### What I have working so far:

 1) [x] [twilio-block](https://github.com/zoobot/twilio-block) sms /web speech to text -> node server to sqlite on pi zero fleet.
 (Could this be a balena block?)
 2) [x] SQGAN-CLIP dockerized and generating images on the NUC
-3) [x] motion sensor trigger to turn on an off microphone
+3) [x] motion sensor trigger to turn on an off web microphone
 4) [x] a box for the mini lab
+5) [x] randomized display for images

 ### Todo: